Larox

 Larox, founded in 1977 and headquartered at Lappeenranta, Finland, was a Finnish engineering company that developed, designed and manufactured industrial filters for use in mining and metallurgy, chemical processing and related industries.

 Outotec launched a €93 million takeover bid for the company in October 2009 and holds over 98% of its shares as of 26 February 2010.

 After Metso Outotec merger, completed in July 2020, Larox filtration technologies are currently part of Metso Outotec portfolio.
+In May 2023, Metso Outotec rebranded into Metso.